Lebanon: The Shiite Dimension

 Amal and the Free Patriotic Movement, both secular Lebanese political entities, have been allied with Hezbollah since 2005 and 2006, respectively.
-Hezbollah also maintained alliances with smaller pro-Syrian factions and individuals, Islamist groups, and Palestinian groups.
+These relations, however, are tactical, political and interest-based rather than strategic and ideological.
+Hezbollah also maintains alliances with smaller pro-Syrian factions and individuals, Islamist groups, and Palestinian groups.

-As of early 2015, Hezbollah was arguably the most formidable non-state military actor in the world.
-It was also the most powerful political force in Lebanon through the force majeure of its armed wing.
-It had two seats in Salam’s government.
+As of mid-2022, Hezbollah remained the most powerful political force in Lebanon through the implicit force majeure of its armed wing.
+It was also the most formidable non-state military actor in the Middle East—and arguably in the world.

-For now, however, Hezbollah will remain a powerful political player on the Lebanese scene for the foreseeable future regardless of developments in Syria.
-But the challenge for Hezbollah of balancing its ideological and logistical obligations to Iran and its political and social duties to Lebanon’s Shiite community is a paradox that will only grow more difficult in the years ahead.
+So Hezbollah is likely to remain a powerful political player in Lebanon for the foreseeable future.
+But it faces the challenge of balancing the ideological and logistical obligations to Iran against its political and social duties to Lebanon’s Shiite community--a paradox that may only grow more difficult in the years ahead.

-Nicholas Blanford is the Beirut correspondent for The Christian Science Monitor and a defense and security analyst for IHS-Jane’s.
+Nicholas Blanford is a Beirut-based nonresident senior fellow with the Atlantic Council’s Middle East programs.
 He is the author of Killing Mr. Lebanon: The Assassination of Rafik Hariri and Its Impact on the Middle East (2006) and Warriors of God: Inside Hezbollah’s Thirty-Year Struggle against Israel (2011).

 "The Islamists" is a book and website on the origins, evolution, and positions of Islamist movements in the Middle East.
 The movements are redefining the order and borders in the world’s most volatile region.
 Yet they have diverse goals and different constituencies.
 Sometimes they are even rivals.
 Read more